 Long-term care is an important part of medical care, especially for elderly patients who have lost the ability to care for themselves on their own.
 The term covers all sorts of facilities, including assisted living homes, nursing centers, and even an extended hospital stay.

-Unfortunately, the field faces many problems.
-Regular health insurance doesn’t cover most forms of long-term care, and long-term care insurance isn’t as protected or regulated (at least for the moment).
-This is especially hard on the patients, since the majority of them don’t have a steady income beyond what they get through Social Security.
+Regular health insurance doesn’t cover most forms of long-term care, and long-term care insurance isn’t as protected or regulated.
+This is especially hard on patients since the majority of them don’t have a steady income beyond Social Security reimbursments.
 Long-term care can quickly eat through a person’s retirement funds, and thanks to people living longer these costs can go on for decades.

 Another problem is one the long-term care sector shares in common with seemingly every other part of the medical industry: the number of direct care providers is less than what we need.
 In their case, the problem is aggravated in part because of the relatively low pay and the work that’s often hard on both body and mind.
-Not everyone goes gently and cleanly into that good night, and no one enters a long-term care facility unless they already have trouble caring for themselves.
+No one enters a long-term care facility unless they already have trouble caring for themselves.
 Even those who knowingly choose this profession can have problems coping with loss and end-of-life care.

-However, another contributing factor is definitely shared across the medical community: paperwork.
-Like hospitals and clinics the nation over, long-term care facilities have to wrestle with Medicare, Medicaid, and private insurers to make sure their fees are met and the residents get access to all the medical attention, supplies, and prescriptions they need.
-They have to coordinate with primary care physicians and all the specialists needed for all the different medical conditions residents have, and they need to fill out all the paperwork demanded by insurers and the government.
+Another contributing factor that is also shared across the medical community is the burden of paperwork requirements.
+Like hospitals and clinics, long-term care facilities have to wrestle with Medicare, Medicaid, and private insurers to make sure their fees are met and the residents get access to all the medical attention, supplies, and prescriptions they need.
+They have to coordinate with primary care physicians and the many specialists needed for all the different medical conditions residents have, which requires them to provide the endless paperwork demanded by insurers and the government.